polkadot-developers/substrate-docs/README.md

 ### Directory Structure

-The content of this website is versioned in separate directories `v<version>` is the convention used.
+The content of this website is versioned in separate directories, where `v<version>` is the convention used.
 The devhub is then hierarchically separated into the three main types of
 content: docs, how-to-guides, and tutorials.